Measuring the `I don't know' Problem through the Lens of Gricean Quantity: Discussion

 \section{Discussion}

-The relative rankings of these systems by RUQ is the same as the relative rankings by multiple reference METEOR, but we note that computing RUQ on the training data does not require a particular (multi-reference) test set like most automatic evaluation metrics.
+The relative RUQ rankings of the four systems we consider in this work are the same as the relative rankings by multi-reference METEOR, and \textsc{dd-best} (the single best model according to mulit-reference METEOR) is also the one with the highest RUQ score.
+Among all models in the hyperparameter sweep, RUQ is correlated with METEOR with Spearman's $\rho$ of 0.9 but this drops to 0.6 when considering only the top 20 systems, demonstrating that RUQ and METEOR do not capture the same phenomenon.
+We note that RUQ on the training data does not require a particular (multi-reference) test set like most automatic evaluation metrics.
 RUQ simply diagnoses how well the model learned the training data compared to a generic response.

-The preference of the model to produce IDK when it has a better response is not only a \textsc{Quantity} violation, but is also indicative of a fundamental problem with the models themselves, and should be fixed before decoding time (either by correcting the data, or by correcting the model).
+The model's relative preference of IDK over the (presumably) better reference response is not only a \textsc{Quantity} violation, but is also indicative of a fundamental problem with the models themselves, and should be fixed before decoding time (either by correcting the data, or by correcting the model).

-\citet{csaky-etal-2019-improving} argue that the IDK problem is due to the one-to-many/many-to-one nature of dialog training data---if a single response can apply to many different responses, this will become the model's canonical response.
-Therefore their entropy filtering method they removes these one-to-many/many-to-one pairs, by removing high entropy responses.
-While this data filtering does mitigate the problem somewhat, we found that our baseline model trained on the entropy filtered data (\textsc{filtered-base}) preferred IDK over the reference more than half the time.
+\citet{csaky-etal-2019-improving} argue that the IDK problem is due to the one-to-many/many-to-one nature of dialog training data---if a single response applies to many different responses, it will become the canonical response.
+Therefore their entropy filtering method removes one-to-many/many-to-one pairs, by removing high entropy responses.
+While this data filtering reduces the problem, we found that the baseline model trained on the entropy filtered data (\textsc{ef-base}) still preferred IDK over the reference the majority of the time, suggesting opportunities for future research on the IDK problem.